mcu-tools/mcuboot/docs/design.md

 at step e or step h in the area-swap procedure, depending on whether the part belongs to image 0 or image 1.

-After the swap operation has been completed, the boot loader proceeds as though it had just been started.
+After the swap operation has been completed, the bootloader proceeds as though it had just been started.

 ## [Integrity Check](#integrity-check)

 An image is checked for integrity immediately before it gets copied into the primary slot.
-If the boot loader doesn't perform an image swap, then it can perform an optional integrity check of the image in the primary slot if `MCUBOOT_VALIDATE_PRIMARY_SLOT` is set, otherwise it doesn't perform an integrity check.
+If the bootloader doesn't perform an image swap, then it can perform an optional integrity check of the image in the primary slot if `MCUBOOT_VALIDATE_PRIMARY_SLOT` is set, otherwise it doesn't perform an integrity check.

-During the integrity check, the boot loader verifies the following aspects of an image:
+During the integrity check, the bootloader verifies the following aspects of an image:

   * 32-bit magic number must be correct (`IMAGE_MAGIC`).